sharovatov/teamlead/talks/README.md

 # Talks and lectures

+All talks can be found in [this Youtube playlist](https://www.youtube.com/playlist?list=PLFtS8Ah0wZvWS37oveJ0-D5K6V7GWUpqY).

+Some talks in English I list below:

 ## Metrics and KPIs — bad and ugly

 Talk given at codementor.io on 16th March 2022.